ASSAZZIN-01/iX-Mobile-Banking-Prediction-Challenge/README.md

    ###   1.2 Fillna FQ Features with -1
    ###   1.3 Fillna Age With Mean Age .
   ## 2. Modeling :
-   ###   I trained each region separetaly so the model can generalize well
+   ###   I trained an LGBM Model on each region separetaly so this well help our model to generalize well
 ```